Is this topic for you?

 topic covers depression in adults.
 For information on:

-an illness that causes you to feel sad, to lose interest in activities that
+an illness that causes you to feel sad, lose interest in activities that

-you've always enjoyed, to withdraw from others, and to have little energy.
+you've always enjoyed, withdraw from others, and have little energy.
 It's

 different from normal feelings of sadness,

 grief, or low energy.
 Depression can also cause people